-For 130 years, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
+The American Association of University Women (AAUW) is a nationwide network of more than 170,000 members and supporters, 1,000 local branches, and 800 college/university institution partners.
+For over 130 years, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
 Our commitment to our mission is reflected in all aspects of our work.

-AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.
+AAUW advances gender equity for women and girls through research, education and advocacy.

 Medina County Branch

 The Medina Branch was founded in 1964 by a group of women dedicated to declaring their common interests in encouraging educational activities, cultural activities and personal growth.
 They were leaders in our community and instrumental in developing long-standing institutions in Medina County, including the Medina Arts Council, the Women of Distinction Awards, home tours, candidates’ nights, a scholarship fund for non-traditional women students, an annual used book sale, and the Sister-to-Sister Conference for Girls.
 Want to know more?
 Don’t hesitate to contact us at our email, firstname.lastname@example.org.
 We would love to hear from you!